The extremal position of a branching random walk on the general linear group: Introduction

 \section{Introduction}

 Let $V=\bb R^d$ be a $d$-dimensional Euclidean vector space equipped with the norm $\| \cdot \|$, where $d\geq 1$ is an integer.
 Denote by $\bb G = {\rm GL}(V)$ the general linear group of the vector space $V$.
-A branching random walk on the group $\bb G$ is obtained by setting at time $0$ its initial value to be the identity matrix, called also root particle.
-At time step 1, the root particle generates a random number of random elements of $\bb G$, called children.
-At subsequent time steps, this happens in an independent and identical manner for every obtained child.
-The above iterations generate a genealogical tree $\bb T$ whose nodes are denoted by $u$.
-Starting with the root, by successive multiplication from the left of the random elements on the branch corresponding to a node $u\in \bb T$, we define a branching random walk in $\bb G$ which we shall denote by $(G_u)_{u\in \bb T}$.
+First at time $0$ we start with one root particle $\emptyset$.
+At time step 1, the root particle generates a random number of children.
+At subsequent time steps, this happens in an independent manner according to the same random mechanism for every obtained child.
+The above iterations generate a branching process whose genealogical tree is denoted by $\bb T$ with nodes denoted by $u$.
+We write $|u|=n$ when $u$ is a node of generation $n\geq 1$.
+A branching random walk on the group $\bb G$ is then obtained as follows.
+We assign to the root particle $\emptyset$ the identity matrix ${\rm Id}$ and to each of its children $u$ with $|u|=1$ a random matrix $g_u$.
+Note that the sequence $g_u$, $|u|=1$ may have any dependence structure.
+On each of the further generations children are assigned matrices $g_u$ in an independent manner according to the same random mechanism.
+Starting with the root, by successive multiplication from the left of the random elements on the branch corresponding to a node $u\in \bb T$, we obtain a branching random walk with values in $\bb G$ which we shall denote by $(G_u)_{u\in \bb T}$.